snow on solar panels

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-The best way to utilise the solar energy produced by your solar panels not only in winter, but also all year round, is to monitor your usage to see when the panels are producing the most and find a way to maximise your usage during this time.
-This might involve moving more of your energy consumption into the middle of the day, a feat made possible for those who are out at work or school through the use of timers or automated processes.
-For example, putting your washing machine on a delay so that it’ll be ready for you when you get home, rather than you having to put it on when you get home.
+The best way to utilise the solar energy produced by your solar panels not only in winter, but all year round, is to monitor your usage to see when the panels are producing the most energy.
+From here, you can find a way to maximise your usage during this time.
+This might involve moving more of your energy consumption into the middle of the day, a feat made possible for those who are out of the house during this time through the use of timers or automated processes.
+For example, setting your washing machine on a delay so that it’ll be ready for you when you get home, rather than putting it on when you get home in the evening and electricity rates are higher.

-Otherwise, you might consider adding a battery to your solar energy setup, to capture any of that unused power to use later on or to sell back to the grid when it is at an optimal price.
-A time of use tariff may help to align with times of peak and off-peak demand.
-However, be sure to set-up your usage periods correctly, or you may end up footing the bill for more than double the average prices during peak times.
+Alternatively, you might consider adding a battery to your solar energy setup to capture any of that unused power to use later on or to sell back to the grid when it is at an optimal price.
+A time-of-use tariff may help to align with times of peak and off-peak demand.
+However, be sure to set up your usage periods correctly, or you may end up footing the bill for more than double the average prices during peak times.

 If you are on the hunt for a new energy plan or can’t remember the last time you compared prices then be sure to check our free comparison tool below.
 Here we show a range of plans from over 30 providers.
-All you need to do is chuck in your postcode – no emails or phone numbers needed
+All you need to do is add your postcode – no emails or phone numbers needed.

 Compare Electricity Plans